 Part of producing the carbon nanotube powders and slurries involves a proprietary, surfactant-free dispersion process.
-The result of this process is bundles of CNTs that are ~100 um in width and ~1000 um in length.
-That’s where Joe Johnson, Ph.D., the Principal Scientist at Nanocomp comes in.
-He oversees the dispersion and particle labs, as well as related applications like paints, composites and polymers.
-He’s been with the company for three years, but his background includes over 20 years of experience working with anything involving particles including synthesis, modification, product development, applications, and characterization.
+The result of this process is bundles of CNTs that are ~100 μm in width and ~1000 μm in length.
+That’s where Joe Johnson, Ph.D., the Principal Scientist at Nanocomp, comes in.
+He oversees the dispersion and particle labs, as well as related applications like paints, composites, and polymers.
+He’s been with the company for three years, but his background includes over 20 years of experience working with anything involving particles, including synthesis, modification, product development, applications, and characterization.

-He did some research to learn more about particle size analyzers, and after comparing the available instruments he knew the FlowCAM® dynamic imaging particle analysis system met his requirements.
-With its VisualSpreadsheet® software, the FlowCAM can record over 30 different measurements per particle and can capture particle images at up to 22 frames per second which would enable Dr. Johnson to quickly get the answers he needed.
-“I have used many types of particle sizing instruments in the past and almost everyone makes assumptions which are not valid in many respects,” explains Dr. Johnson.
+He did some research to learn more about particle size analyzers, and after comparing the available instruments he knew that the FlowCam flow imaging microscope met his requirements.
+With its VisualSpreadsheet® software, the FlowCam can record over 40 different measurements per particle and can capture particle images at up to 22 frames per second which would enable Dr. Johnson to quickly get the answers he needed.
+“I have used many types of particle sizing instruments in the past and almost every one makes assumptions which are not valid in many respects,” explains Dr. Johnson.
 “They assume that the particle is spherical, and that’s not always the case, especially for high aspect ratio materials.
 Additionally, laser or light scattering devices ignore light absorption and scattering effects in their analysis.
 Acoustic devices have many assumptions including no particle-solvent interactions, uniform particle size and shape.
 I needed an instrument for measuring real-world particles and fibers.
-With the FlowCAM, you can visually see the particles as well as their dimensions; no assumptions needed.”
+With the FlowCam, you can visually see the particles as well as their dimensions; no assumptions needed.”

-The testing involved dispersing CNTs of a given concentration and set dispersion conditions.
-Small aliquots of dispersed CNTs were removed from the disperser over set times and analyzed using the FlowCAM instrument.
-As a result, particle size was plotted versus time of dispersion with a typical graph shown in Fig 1.
+The testing involved dispersing CNTs of a given concentration and set dispersing conditions.
+Small aliqutos of dispersed CNTs were removed from the disperser over set times and analyzed using the FlowCam instrument.
+As a result, particle size was plotted versus time of dispersion with a typical graph shown in Fig. 1.